Irish Broadcaster RTÉ Apologises for Poor Climate Coverage

 In response, RTÉ appears to have since edited the article to include reporting on the climate angle.

-The broadcaster’s sole Science and Environment correspondent was seconded over a year ago to focus exclusively on the Covid-19 pandemic, leaving the network with no journalist dedicated to climate and environmental coverage.
+The broadcaster’s sole Science and Environment Correspondent was seconded over a year ago to focus exclusively on the Covid-19 pandemic, leaving the network with no journalist dedicated to climate or environmental coverage.

 In response to questions in May, Williams said it was “sadly” too much to ask for RTÉ to have a specialist environment correspondent, claiming this would only be possible “if everyone paid their TV licence”.